opencap/protocol/README.md

 CCAP is a simple protocol that does one thing: relate aliases to addresses.
 Servers can of course add more features to their servers (profile pictures, address re-use and validation, etc.) but these features are not a part of the base protocol.

+## Format of this Repository

+The CCAP project is completely open source.
+This root README.md file describes the protocol in general as it applies to all coins.
+Each coin also has it's own specific folder that contains additional protocols.
+The subdirectories can have additional requirements or exceptions.
+The protocols in a coins subdirectory will take priority over the root protocol in case of a conflict.

 ## Anatomy of an Alias

 ### @{username}.{domain name}

 ### example: @lane.ogdolo.com

 The only information necessary in the alias is the domain where a user's address information is stored and a username.
 The @ symbol in front is to not confuse aliases with email addresses.
-Username's cannpt contain a "." because this can cause ambiguity when subdomains are used.
+Username's cannot contain a "." because this can cause ambiguity when subdomains are used.
 For example @lane.crypto.ogdolo.com.
 It is not clear if this means lane.crypto is the username, or if crypto.ogdolo.com is the domain name.

+Note: There is current discussion/debate around the format of the alias.
+If you have an opionion please express it in the appropriate issue that has been raised.

 ## Security

 CCAP does does not define the standard by which data should be stored and encrypted on either the client or server side.
 Those are details that depend upon the specific implementation.
 CCAP is only a communication protocol.
-Naturally, CCAP defines the security of communication (HTTPS) and the client->server authentication endpoints.
+Naturally, CCAP defines the security of communication (HTTPS) and the client-->server authentication endpoints.

+While security isn't enforced explicitly, each README in this repo will have a section marked "Attack Vectors" which describes where known possible security holes lie.
+In that section solutions will be discussed and provided so that server and client devs can know how to protect themselves and their users.

 ## Required Endpoints